 Given the environmental factors that contribute both to birth weight and cognitive development, it is possible that there would be cultural differences in any association found between the two.
-The studies in this synthesis were generally fairly homogeneous in terms of culture, although there was one study from a developing country (Victora et al., 2015); in this Brazilian cohort there was a significant association between birth weight and cognitive ability at a mean age of 30.2 years.
-As this association was not adjusted for confounders, it would be worthwhile for future research to investigate factors mediating any relationships between the perinatal environment and cognitive outcomes in developing countries or specific racial or ethnic groups in developed countries
+The studies in this systematic review were generally fairly homogeneous in terms of culture, although there was one study from a developing country (Victora et al., 2015); in this Brazilian cohort there was a significant association between birth weight and cognitive ability at a mean age of 30.2 years.
+As this association was not adjusted for confounders, it would be worthwhile for future research to investigate factors mediating any relationships between the perinatal environment and cognitive outcomes in developing countries, or specific racial (genetic) or ethnic groups in developed countries.
+The one included study (not eligible for the meta-analysis) of self-identified Aboriginal people in Australia (Pearce et al., 2014), measured reaction time (SRT and CRT) and working memory (CogState battery) developed for the assessment of diverse groups.
+This is the only included study which used reaction time measures, and the mean SRT values are much higher than Western populations at similar ages (median 346ms), which would indicate a lower score on conventional IQ tests.
+The fact that there was a statistically significant association between birth weight and SRT, but not CRT, means the results should be treated with caution.
+There was no association between birth weight and working memory.
+Results from this sample cannot be extrapolated to other populations.
+This cohort differs from others in the review genetically, as well educationally, culturally and socially differences, and the results suggest that the relationship between test scores and birth weight may differ between different groups.
+The impact of genetics, education, cultural and social factors on the relationship between birth weight and IQ across the life course should be explored in future studies.

 Five studies were male-only cohorts which all identified a positive relationship, including the only statistically significant association in older age (Bergvall et al., 2006b; Kristensen et al., 2014; Raikksonen et al., 2009; Räikkönen et al., 2013; Sørensen et al., 1997).
 While this may also have resulted from chance, males are more susceptible to birth insults and prenatal brain damage than females (e.g. Nunez & McCarthy, 2003) and this may have played a part in these positive associations.
 Future research could assess sex-specific cognitive outcomes of normal variations in birth weight.

 Another aspect worth consideration is whether there is a cohort or historical effect, or variations between countries.
 For example, the incidence of infant mortality in Finland is currently around 0.2% (World Bank, 2015), yet the infant mortality rate in Helsinki at the inception of the Helsinki Birth Cohort (1934 - 44) ranged from around 5 to 9% (OSF, 2010).
-This suggests that the neurological profile of modern children may differ from many of those included in the studies in this synthesis.
+This suggests that the neurological profile of modern children may differ from many of those included in the studies in this systematic review.
 However, the improvements in healthcare that have resulted in decreased infant mortality might also mean that modern healthcare is more equipped to improve the outcomes of low birth weight, an idea supported by Hansen and Greisen (2004), who identified that an increase in survival of very low birth weight babies did not result in impaired intelligence at 5 years.
 It is noted that several studies identified poorer cognitive outcomes among the heaviest babies (Erikson et al., 2010; Kristensen et al., 2014; Richards et al., 2001; Sørensen et al., 1997); this is an important group for future study.

 Strengths and Limitations of Included Studies